cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 * ``fresh-uox``: fresh 4.0% enriched Uranium Oxide fuel that enters the reactor
 * ``spent-uox``: spent Uranium Oxide fuel that leaves the reactor after depletion

-Whenever |CYCLUS| needs
+When |CYCLUS| needs
 to know the isotopic composition of a material, it looks at the recipe for that material given in the input file.
-Until now, ``recipe`` has been used to refer to fuel recipes, but the ``recipe`` section of the input file can include the recipe for natural uranium, spent fuel, fresh fuel, or any other material where the isotopic composition needs to be tracked.
+Until now, ``recipe`` has been used to refer to fuel recipes, but the ``recipe`` section of the input file can describe any isotopic vector (e.g. natural uranium, spent fuel, fresh fuel, or any other material whose isotopic composition needs to be tracked.)

-The commodities section is located right under the ``archetype`` section and is of the form:
+The commodities section is located below the ``archetype`` section and is of the form:

 .. code-block:: XML